TierSnow/ProjectDB_Aymeric_DANLOS_Mehdi_JAM/README.md

 Prompt changed once, describing more accurately the mission of the company to obtain a more accurate reply, including more accurate items.
 The most notable change was the addition of the currently published mangas' names.

-The prompt was given and treated by OpenAI's ChatGPT
+The prompt was given and treated by OpenAI's ChatGPT.
+Certain unnecessary keys were taken off for a more fluid representation.

+Logical model diagram (LMD):